DragonMinded/netboot/README.md

 ./netdimm_ensure --help
 ```

 It works identically to netdimm_send, except for it only supports a zero PIC, and it tries its best to always ensure the cabinet has the right game.
 Run it just like you would netdimm_send.
 Just like `netdimm_send`, this script can optionally handle applying patches.
 See `--help` for more details.
+It can also handle sending settings along with a game for
+the Naomi target.
+Again, see `--help` for more details.
+See `edit_settings` for how to generate settings files that can be sent along with a game.

 ### binary_patch